aelatgt/cisco-hubs-scripts/README.md

 ## Script Usage

-1. Create a Hubs room
+1. Create a compatible Hubs room [(example scene here)](https://hubs.aelatgt.net/scenes/YqPsYEP/cisco-workspace-spoke)
 2. Click "More" > "Room Info and Settings" > "Edit"
 3. Paste the entrypoint script URL in the "Custom Script" field
 4. Apply and reload the room